prints-of-darkness/R3G3B2-Simple-Converter/README.md

 -   -b <brightness>: Sets the brightness adjustment value (default: 1.0).

--   -h: Displays the help message.
+-   -debug <debug_filename>: Enables debug mode, using <debug_filename> as the prefix for debug output BMP files.

--   -debug <debug_filename>: (when compiled with -DDEBUG_BUILD) Enables debug mode and specifies debug file prefix.
+-   -h: Displays the help message and exits.

 ### Examples